-Creating an Embedded Thermometer template step by step
+Creating an Embedded Thermometer survey step by step

-You can create a single template or as many as you wish for different scenarios.
+You can create a single survey or as many as you wish for different scenarios.

-For example, create a “ticket closure” template, to be sent to a recipient, via a ticketing system, once a ticket has been closed
+For example, create a “ticket closure” survey, to be sent to a recipient, via a ticketing system, once a ticket has been closed

 Click Manage Thermometers, select the Embedded Thermometers tab and then click “Add new Thermometer”